FriendlyCaptcha/friendly-docs/docs/guides/upgrading-to-v2/why-upgrade.md

 # Why Upgrade?

-With v2 we include learnings of (almost) 3 years of Friendly Captcha.
+With v2 we include learnings from over 3 years of Friendly Captcha.
 This document outlines the reasons why you should switch to v2.

 ## An overview